dave-kennedy/clean-html/readme.md

 Type: Boolean
 Default: `true`

+### preserve-tags

+Tags that should be left alone. i.e., content inside these tags will not be formatted, indented, etc.

+Type: Array of strings
+Default: `['script', 'style']`

 ### remove-attributes

 Attributes to remove from markup.

-Type: Mixed Array (strings or RegExp pattern)
+Type: Array of strings or regular expressions
 Default: `['align', 'bgcolor', 'border', 'cellpadding', 'cellspacing', 'color', 'height', 'target', 'valign', 'width']`

 ### remove-comments